infolektuell/gradle-jpackage/README.md

 [![Gradle Plugin Portal Version](https://img.shields.io/gradle-plugin-portal/v/de.infolektuell.jpackage)](https://plugins.gradle.org/plugin/de.infolektuell.jpackage)

-This Gradle plugin creates native installers for apps built with the Java Application plugin.
+This Gradle plugin relies on JDK tools like Jlink, Jpackage and Jdeps to create native installers for Java-based applications.
+It is a drop-in replacement for the built-in application plugin.

 ## Features